rimoun-g/rimoun-g/README.md

 ## What projects you can find here: 🔍

 ### Data Science & Data Analysis projects: 📈📉📊
-    - I have worked on many projects related to the field of data analysis and extended the scope to add machine learning.
+    - I have worked on many projects related to data analysis and extended the scope to add machine learning.

 ### Microsoft Office Automation: ⚙
     - I have a repository for VBA automation.

 ### Currently:
     - Working on a variety of projects.
-    - Learning AWS 🎉 cloud technology to deliver end-to-end data analytics solutions.
+    - Learning LLMS 🎉 on cloud to deliver end-to-end smart data analytics solutions.